Alessandro-Dodon/MyPortfolio/FinancialCrisis09/README.md

 ### Files:

-R Scripts and qmd (Part1US.R/ Part1US.qmd / Part2W.R): Perform the data analysis and clustering techniques.
+Part1US.R/ Part1US.qmd / Part2W.R: Perform the data analysis and clustering techniques.

-Final Report (Part2W.pdf): Contains the results and visualizations from the world economy analysis.
+Part2W.pdf: Contains the results and visualizations from the world economy analysis.